dwadden/commboard/README.md

 Developers and assistants may wish to simulate interactions with the program without actually gazing.
 The keyboard may be used for this purpose.
-Pressing the letter "e" fires an extended gaze event, while pressing "g" fires a short gaze event.
+Pressing the down arrow key fires an extended gaze event, while pressing up arrow key fires a short gaze event.

 ### Controlling Scan Speed